 Richmond was flooded with federal prisoners after the Battle of First Manassas (21 July 1861), many of them badly wounded.
 The Confederate authorities were not prepared for their own casualties, much less the Yankee army's, and scrambled to find space.

-While most prisoners were housed in various tobacco warehouses just east of downtown Richmond, many of the seriously wounded or ill POWs were taken to the brand-new City Alms House, on Shockoe Hill just north of downtown.
+While most prisoners were housed in various tobacco warehouses just east of downtown Richmond, many of the seriously wounded or ill POWs were taken to the brand-new City Alms House, on Shockoe Hill, just north of downtown.
 This image from 1861 shows Union soldiers being treated in the Alms House.

 Loaned by the City of Richmond to the Confederate medical service, and later officially designated General Hospital Number 1, this large, well-ventilated brick building housed wounded and sick Union soldiers on and off for the next two years, along with hundreds of wounded Confederates.
 The City Alms House still stands today, virtually unchanged from its wartime appearance.